 All students prepare to head into the workforce by going through the painstaking process of building a professional resume and cover letter that showcases their experience, education, and skills.
-But if you don’t have a LinkedIn profile, or it is incomplete or out of date, you are missing a fantastic opportunity to show that you can put your money where your mouth is when it comes to your portfolio.
+But if you don’t have a LinkedIn profile, or if it is incomplete, or out of date, you are missing a fantastic opportunity to show that you can put your money where your mouth is when it comes to your portfolio.

 Don’t freak out if you have never used LinkedIn or are unfamiliar with the site’s inner workings.
 We have compiled our favorite quick tips to teach you how to build a professional profile on LinkedIn.

+Learning how to build a professional profile on LinkedIn starts with your profile headline.
 Your profile headline, found underneath your name, is the second thing people see when viewing your profile thumbnail or your entire profile.
 Think of it as the slogan for your professional brand.
 For example, an MT/HDS student could use “Medical Transcriptionist/Healthcare Documentation Specialist Student, CanScribe Career College,” or a new graduate could use something like “Honors graduate seeking Medical Transcription/Healthcare Documentation position.”

 Your profile picture is not the place to post a cute photo of your cat.
-Try to find the clearest, highest quality photo of you, alone and professionally dressed.
+Try to find the clearest, highest-quality photo of you, alone and professionally dressed.
 If you can’t find a picture you like, head to a well-lit area with a background that isn’t too distracting, and get a friend or family member to help you take one.
 Remember who will be viewing the photo; recruiters and other professional connections will view your image.

 Head to your school’sto add yourself as a student or alumni to their network.
 Their page is a great place to find and connect with your fellow students and alumni.